AndyObtiva/glimmer-dsl-libui/README.md

 Also, there is a promising project called [ruby-packer](https://github.com/pmq20/ruby-packer) that supports all platforms.

 Last but not least, Ruby recently supported WASM, including the ability to [package a Ruby application as a WASI application](https://github.com/ruby/ruby.wasm#quick-example-how-to-package-your-ruby-application-as-a-wasi-application).
+You can explore combining that with [wasm2native](https://github.com/vshymanskyy/wasm2native).

 ## Glimmer Style Guide